FreeCAD/FreeCAD-render/docs/EngineInstall.md

 # Install and set up external rendering engines

-In order to have Render workbench fully functional, you have to go through 2
+In order to have Render workbench fully functional, you need to install one or more external rendering engines on your system, and to set up this/these external rendering engine(s) in Render workbench.
-steps:
-* Install one or more external rendering engines on your system;
-* Set up external rendering engines in Render workbench.

 ## Install external rendering engines on your system